Deep Seabed Mining: WWF has filed a lawsuit against the government

 An environmental disaster

-As one of the first countries in the world, Norway has decided to open up vulnerable and unique areas in Arctic waters for exploration and exploitation of minerals on the seabed.
-These areas are huge, comparable to the size of the United Kingdom.
+As one of the first countries in the world, Norway has decided to commercially mine the seabed for minerals.
+The areas are huge, comparable to the size of the United Kingdom.

-The Norwegian government has received massive criticism for this decision from its own environmental authorities, national and international research communities, the EU and the rest of the world.
+The Norwegian government has received massive criticism for the opening process, both by its own environmental authorities, national and international research communities, as well as on the international stage.

-"Norway's decision to proceed with opening up vast areas of ocean for destructive mining, is an unprecedented management scandal.
+"Norway's decision to proceed with opening up vast areas of ocean for destructive mining on the seabed, is an unprecedented management scandal.
 We have never before seen a Norwegian government so arrogantly ignore all scientific advice and defy the warnings of a united marine research community", says Karoline Andaur, CEO of WWF-Norway.

 WWF IS TAKING THE NORWEGIAN GOVERNMENT TO COURT